George Godsey: College

 Central Florida hired Godsey as a graduate assistant in 2004.
 He was reunited with O'Leary who took over the Knights that year.
 In 2005, Godsey was promoted to quarterbacks coach and served in that role through the 2008 season.
 In 2009 and 2010, he coached running backs.
 In the seven years Godsey spent at UCF, the Knights won two Conference USA championships.

 New England Patriots

 On February 17, 2011, Godsey was hired by the New England Patriots as an offensive assistant, after the team's prior offensive assistant Brian Ferentz was named tight ends coach.
 The move reunited him with Bill O'Brien, New England's offensive coordinator who held the same position with Georgia Tech in 2001 while Godsey was the starting quarterback.

 Godsey was named tight ends coach for the Patriots in 2012.

 Houston Texans

-In February 2014, Godseyoined new Houston Texans coach Bill O'Brien as quarterbacks coach.
+In February 2014, Godsey joined new Houston Texans coach Bill O'Brien as quarterbacks coach.
 The following year, he was promoted to the team's offensive coordinator.
 Godsey was let go by the Texans after the 2016 season.